 The Group closely monitors collateral held for financial assets considered to be credit-impaired, as it becomes more likely that the Group will take possession of collateral to mitigate potential credit losses.
 Financial assets that are credit-impaired and related collateral held in order to mitigate potential losses are shown below.

-Notes to the Financial Statements September 30, 2024 (expressed in Jamaican dollars unless otherwise indicated)
+September 30, 2024 (expressed in Jamaican dollars unless otherwise indicated)